kemitchell/ccpa-service-provider-addendum/addendum.md

 # Conflicts

-If the terms of this addendum conflict with terms of the _Agreement_, the terms of this agreement take precedence.
+If the terms of this addendum conflict with terms of the _Agreement_, the terms of this addendum take precedence.